nredell/forecastML/README.md

 **2.** Assess model generalization performance across a variety of heldout datasets through time.

-**3.** Select the hyperparamters that minimize forecast error overall the relevant forecast horizons and re-train.
+**3.** Select the hyperparamters that minimize forecast error over all the relevant forecast horizons and re-train.

 ## Vignettes